jfehrle/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

 .. cmd:: Print HintDb @ident

    This command displays all hints from database :n:`@ident`.
+Hints are grouped by the :term:`head constants <head constant>` of their patterns ("For ... ->").
-Hints in each group ("For ... ->") are shown in the order in which they will be tried (first to last).
-Note that hints with the same cost are tried in reverse of the order they're defined in, i.e., last to first.
+   The groups are shown ordered alphabetically on the last component of the head constant name.
+Within each group, hints are shown in the order in which they will be tried (first to last).
+Note that hints with the same cost are tried in reverse of the order they're defined in, i.e., last defined is used first.

 Hint locality
 `````````````